ManojK2030/Investigating-Netflix-Movies/README.md

 # Investigating-Netflix-Movies
-Explore Netflix movie data and perform exploratory data analysis for a production company to uncover insights about movies from a particular decade.
+"Explore Netflix movie data and perform exploratory data analysis for a production company to uncover insights about movies from a particular decade."

 **Netflix**!
 What started in 1997 as a DVD rental service has since exploded into one of the largest entertainment and media companies.